MiralotWhy MiralotHow toFAQRegister nowLogin

 4.2 Algorithm-Based Matching and Service Improvement

-We use anonymized film metadata to improve our festival matching algorithm:
+We use anonymised film metadata to improve our festival matching algorithm:

 • Film metadata: Genre, length, language, production country, production year, director age/gender